shoesel/challenge-app/README.md

 ### Font awesome
 Font Awesome is an iconic font which can be used to display many icons onto your web application.

+###ngRoute
+Plugin for angular to enable url-navigation in web-apps.

 ## Usage
 run `grunt dev` for development